tmimori/How-to-connect-to-ERPNext-v5-API-with-PHP5/README.md

 ## Security notes

-- DO NOT put config.php into public accessable area.
-- DO NOT put cookie.txt into public accessable area.
+- DO NOT put config.php and cookie.txt into public accessable area.

 ## Requirements

 - ERPNext >= 5.0.x
-- PHP >= 5.4.8
+- PHP >= 5.2
 - curl >= 7.30.0
 - Knowledge about ERPNext and API